Chapter 2: The Master's and Education Specialist Degrees

 Not all master's or Education Specialist programs offer all three options, and a student may not select a plan that has not been approved by the graduate faculty of the program in which he or she is enrolled.

-A culminating experience is required to earn a master's or Education Specialist degree.
+A culminating experience may be required to earn a master's or Education Specialist degree.
 The culminating experience should verify the student’s competence to synthesize information across the student’s program of study.
 The culminating experience will be completed prior to or during the semester the student plans to graduate based on the recommendation of the supervisory committee.
-The Supervisory Committee is responsible for administering the culminating experience and must include at least 3 graduate faculty members.
-The majority of the Supervisory Committee must vote in favor for the student to pass his/her defense (a tie vote is a failure).
+The Supervisory Committee is responsible for administering the culminating experience.
+The majority of the Supervisory Committee must vote in favor for the student to pass their defense (a tie vote is a failure).
 The major professor is responsible for returning the signed ballot to the Graduate School.

 For students pursuing a thesis or report option, the culminating experience shall be a defense of the thesis or report.

-For students pursuing a coursework only degree, the experience may be an interpretation of scholarly work, a test of the student's understanding of the field or other culminating experiences.
-It is the responsibility of the academic unit to provide culminating experience guidelines for each coursework-only master’s degree that the department offers.
-Examples could include concerts, portfolios, final written or oral examinations, case studies, or whatever the program deems appropriate.
+For students pursuing a coursework only degree, the culminating experience, if required by the academic program, may be an interpretation of scholarly work, a test of the student's understanding of the field or other culminating experiences.
+It is the responsibility of the academic unit to provide guidelines if the culminating experience is required for the coursework-only master’s degree.

 To be awarded a master's or Education Specialist degree, the student (a) must have a bachelor’s degree or equivalent, (b) must not be on probation, (c) must have a cumulative grade point average (GPA) of 3.0 or higher, (d) must meet all the requirements of the Graduate School, the student's academic program area, and the student's supervisory committee, and (e) must be enrolled during the semester in which the degree requirements are completed.